Conference program arranged by day

 Tuesday and Thursday Schedule7:45-8:30 Breakfast: Start the day with breakfast with a conference mentor (see below).
 Connect with one of our academics, gain some understanding of the meeting and look forward to the rest of the day.

-8:30-11:30 Conference Sessions: As well as the scientific conference sessions (up to 19 rooms of talks running at once) you will be specially invited to attend (and/or contribute an abstract) to sessions in Theme 14: Communicating Science: Outreach and Education.
-K-12 relevant sessions from Theme 14 will be scheduled for Tuesday and Thursday morning, and throughout the week.
-A series of oral presentations will be given.
-Theme 14 Keynote Speakers will include Dr. Jacob Foster (WGBH-TV, Boston; NGSS writing team member) and Prof. Daniel Schrag (Harvard Univ.; member of President Obama's Council of Advisors on Science and Technology).
+8:30-11:30 Conference Sessions: As well as the scientific conference sessions (up to 16 rooms of talks running at once) you will be specially invited to attend events in Theme 14: Communicating Science: Outreach and Education.
+Sessions from Theme 14 are scheduled for Tuesday and Thursday morning.
+Tuesday morning Theme 14 Keynote Speakers will include Dr. Jacob Foster (WGBH-TV, Boston; NGSS writing team member) and Prof. Daniel Schrag (Harvard Univ.; member of President Obama’s Council of Advisors on Science and Technology).
+On Thursday morning, Dr. Gavin Schmidt (Director, NASA Goddard Institute for Space Studies) will headline an interactive Theme 14 event.

 11:45-12:45 Plenary Talk (Tuesday: Prof. Caroline Slomp, Netherlands - marine biogeochemistry; Thursday: Dr. Fumio Inagaki, Japan - geomicrobiology) – Everyone is invited to the Plenary session to hear a presentation from one of the leaders in the field.
 As well as finding out about a particular topic the talk will give an understanding of how science research is connected globally and how the work of one team feeds the future research of others.